mailchimp/content-style-guide/10-writing-email-newsletters.html.md

 ### Consider your perspective

-When sending an email newsletter from MailChimp, use the 3rd person “we.”
+When sending an email newsletter from Mailchimp, use the 3rd person “we.”
 When sending a newsletter as an individual, use the 1st person.

 ### Use a hierarchy
 Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.